Self Introducing and Pilosophy

 The toggle action may well be obsolete and many would regard

-value to learn from and to revive history.
-John Martz in U.S.A.,
+to learn from and to revive history.
+John Martz in U.S.A., Nedbal

-Nedbal in Vienna, Hakan Spuhr in Sweden, Böddecker &
+in Vienna, Hakan Spuhr in Sweden, Böddecker & Wagner, KTS and

 Where can we possess our own genuine piece of history and